JPLACLAU/learning-c/README.md

 This Repository will have exercises from the book "The C programming language from Brian Kernighan &amp; Dennis M.Ritchie"

+I must state that this study material suggestion was made by mpr.
+Just like Batman gets out of his cave and helps the citizens in need in Gotham city...
+Whenever a coding student finds her/himself stuck and with difficulties learning code, mpr appears out of the shadows just like Batman.
+If you need to find mpr, do not send the signal on Gotham, you will find him assisting users in need on La crypta community discord channel.

 ---

 ## Week 2